Local Secrets: 19 Unique Things to Do in Cabo San Lucas

 You don’t have to be an expert at all.

-This outdoor adventure takes you and your trusty steed along the golden shores of Migrino Beach, with its coastal cliffs and sand dunes.
-The two-hour ride ends with a taste of blue agave tequila before you go off on your merry way.
+The 2-hour adventure takes you and your trusty steed along the golden shores of Migrino Beach, with its coastal cliffs and sand dunes.
+It ends with a taste of blue agave tequila before you go off on your merry way.

 Our favorite resources for planning a trip to Cabo